-Let us talk about a subject that is very important in human life, since when handled properly, it can be overcome, but, when handled the wrong way, it can jeopardize relationships to the point where they can end and hurt people.
+Let’s talk about a subject that is very important in human life.
+When handled properly, it can be overcome, but when handled the wrong way, it can jeopardize relationships to the point of ending them and hurting people.
 We are talking about our past.

-But, first, let us see how our mind works in these scenarios.
+But, first, let’s see how our mind works in these scenarios.

 How does your mind process traumatic experiences?